Equilibrium thermodynamic properties of binary hard-sphere mixtures from integral equation theory: Results and Discussion

 \section{Results and Discussion}

-In our calculation we chose a component 1 with a diameter $\sigma_{1}$ as a reference particle, which is a larger component of binary HS mixture, that is, $(\sigma_{1} > \sigma_{2})$, and a packing fraction $\eta$ is given as $\eta = (\pi/6)\rho (x_{1}\sigma^{3}_{1} + x_{2}\sigma^{3}_{2})$.
-A simple Picard iterative method for solving the SSOZ equation (\ref{ssoz}) was employed, and the numerical tolerance for the root-mean-squared residual of the indirect correlation functions during successive was set at $10^{-8}\sigma_{1}$.
-All calculations were performed with the same number of grid points, $N=16384$, and a length parameter, $L=32\sigma_{1}$.
-We note that since the IE approach is an implicit method of the statistical mechanics, we do not consider the number of particles involved in the system.
+In our calculation we chose a component 1 with a diameter $\sigma_{1}$ as a reference particle, which is a larger component of binary HS mixture, that is, $(\sigma_{1} > \sigma_{2})$.
+A simple Picard iterative method for solving the OZ equation (\ref{ssoz}) was employed, and the numerical tolerance for the root-mean-squared residual of the indirect correlation functions during successive was set at $10^{-8}\sigma_{1}$.
+For all calculations a number of grid points is $2^{15}$ and a length parameter is $16\sigma_{1}$.

-We first performed numerical calculations for binary mixtures at values of $\eta = 0.15, 0.25, 0.35$ and $0.45$, and for $\sigma_{2}/\sigma_{1 = 0.5}$ and $x_{1}=0.5$ values.
-In Table I shows numerical result for the EOSs and their comparisons with an accurate MD values \cite{Heyes18}.
-Looking at the PY values in columns 2 and 3 the virial EOS underestimates the MD values (last column), while the compressibility EOS overestimates them.
-However, the BMCSL interpolation technique presents very good values (column 4).
-Column 5 shows the virial EOS values from the MS approximation, which are quite comparable against the BMCSL EOS and MD values.
+We first did numerical calculations for binary mixtures at values of $\eta = 0.15, 0.25, 0.35$ and $0.45$, and for $\sigma_{2}/\sigma_{1} = 0.5$ and $x_{1}=0.5$ values.
+Table 1 shows numerical result for the EOSs and their comparisons with an accurate MD values \cite{Heyes18}.
+Values in columns 2 and 3 are obtained with equations (\ref{vir_pr}) and (\ref{pr_bmcsl}), respectively.
+For each density, the absolute relative deviation percent (ARD\%) error for the MS and BMCSL values is obtained by means of accurate MD values in column 4, and is shown in parenthesis.
+From this comparison, the BMCSL formula presents quite accurate value for both low and high densities.
+However, in the MS approximation, as density increases, the ARD value increases.

-In Table II we have compared our numerical values of the excess chemical potential for two components with the MD values \cite{Heyes18}.
-In both approximations our values were obtained with the analytical expression (\ref{excp}).
-The MS values (columns 3 and 6) are better than the PY ones (columns 2 and 5), and are close to the MD values (columns 4 and 7) with an increase of $\eta$.
+In Table 2 we compared numerical values of the excess chemical potential from the MS and BMCSL approximations for each component with the MD values \cite{Heyes18}.
+The MS and BMCSL values were obtained with the formulas (\ref{excp}) and (\ref{excp_bmcsl}), respectively.
+The corresponding ARD\% value for each value of $\eta$ is also shown in parenthesis.

-Table III demonstrates numerical values of the excess Helmholtz free energy calculated in the PY and MS approximations using the thermodynamic expression (\ref{hfe}) against the MD values \cite{Heyes18}.
-In evaluating $\beta a^{e}$ in the PY approximation, we used values of $\beta p^{\mathrm{BMCSL}}/\rho$.
-Our results are in good agreement with the MD values up to $\eta = 0.35$.
-At $\eta = 0.45$ our PY value is lower than the MD value, while the MS one is slightly higher than it.
-Note that our all results shown in tables are independent on computational parameters $N$ and $L$.
+Table 3 demonstrates numerical values of the excess Helmholtz free energy obtained by expressions (\ref{hfe}) and (\ref{hfe_bmcsl}) against the MD values \cite{Heyes18}.
+In the MS approximation, the ARD\% values for the excess free energy are somewhat larger than those for pressure and excess chemical potential.
+The BMCSL values are comparable with the MD values, as well.
+Note that our all results obtained here are independent on a number of grid points and a length parameter we mentioned above.